Chapter 15 Security of Payment Legislation New South Wales

 If the claimant is a head contractor, being a person who carries out construction work for a principal and for whom construction work is carried out as part of or in addition to the work the head contractor performs for the principal, then the claimant must also include with the payment claim a supporting statement in the form required by the regulations to the NSW Act.
 The supporting statement requires the head contractor to state that it has paid its subcontractors amounts then due.

-While claimants must strictly adhere to the requirements of the Act, courts will look past technicalities to avoid setting aside an adjudicator’s determination.
+While claimants must strictly adhere to the requirements of the NSW Act, courts will look past technicalities to avoid setting aside an adjudicator’s determination.

 CASE STUDY